luuphuc6297/super-todo-system/README.md

 - In-memory SQLite database is used for simplicity and ease of setup
 - Sequelize ORM is used for database operations
+- Database tables can be inspected using the debug APIs

 ### Authentication